Table of Contents

 The adverse effects of CT scans vs. MRI scans vary.
 As a CT scan is harmful to the fetus and can cause congenital disabilities, pregnant women or those who suspect pregnancy should inform the physician and radiologist about that.
 Pregnant women should avoid MRI scans only in the first trimester.

 Common diagnosis errors the radiologists make

 Misdiagnosis means making some errors in diagnosing the medical condition of the patient.
 What happens if a radiologist makes a mistake?
-The radiologist’s misdiagnosis could be a setback for the patient to get proper treatment, and he would end up in a coma or dead.
+If a radiologist read MRI wrong, it could be a setback for the patient to get proper treatment, and he would end up in a coma or dead.
 Failure to note down some minute findings in the CT scans or MRI scans is known as underdiagnosis.
-This also could delay the appropriate and emergency care for the patient.
+This also could delay the appropriate emergency care for the patient.

 Every year, more than 40 million radiological misdiagnoses are recorded worldwide.
 Despite the invention of innovative technologies in diagnostic imaging studies, such errors could not be bridled.
 The inability to diagnose radiological images will potentially accelerate the damage to the patient.

 Let’s explore the most common radiology misses that could arise on the part of the radiologists in diagnosing disease conditions in CT scans vs. MRI scans.
 Renfrew classification and Brook classification laid out the causes for the occurrences of imaging study errors.